Never before in the history of the Church has the role of laity been so dramatically emphasized and needed as it is today.

 Permanent Deacon

-A native of Ponchatoula and a graduate of St. Joseph Catholic School and Ponchatoula High School, “Byrd” is one of two Permanent Deacons assigned to St. Margaret.
+A native of Ponchatoula and a distinguished graduate of St. Joseph Catholic School and Ponchatoula High School, “Byrd” is one of two Permanent Deacons assigned to St. Margaret.
 He was ordained to the diaconate 10 June 2017; St. Margaret is his first parish assignment.
 He is married to his best friend Debbie S. Corbett; he is a proud father of two and a grandfather of one.
 Byrd noticed that after his assignment to St. Margaret “how welcoming and how giving are the people of St. Margaret!
 Whether it is a disaster in the community, a needy parishioner, or a newly ordained deacon, St. Margaret is a parish that opens its arms and welcomes all into the body of Christ, truly becoming Christ’s hands and his feet.”

 Ext.
 108